 Childlike Excitement.
-One of my absolute favourite activities in the world is skiing, and I am grateful for the snow-covered mountains and for the ability to experience them.
-Few things are as exciting, stimulating, soothing as gliding down a perfectly prepared or powdered slope – surrounded by glittery white snow, snow-covered evergreen trees and happy vibes from fellow skiers.
-The beauty, the clean air, the adrenaline, the wonderful paradox of feeling completely physically exhausted and invigorated.
-If the skies are clear and my favourite people are in that frame as well – bonus.
-That’s how it always is and has been at Seiser Alm/Alpe di Siusi, where we’re headed this weekend.
-Nonetheless, though, it’s been three years since the last time I went skiing – in the same spot, with my family; we all have plenty of other absolute favourite activities on top of this scenario, haha.
-All week leading up to the holiday, I’m as excited as I was 21 years ago, when my family and I first discovered the magic of the largest high-altitude alpine meadow in Europe.
+One of my absolute favourite activities in the world is skiing.
+I am grateful for the snow-covered mountains and for the ability to experience them.
+Few things are as exciting, as stimulating, as soothing as gliding down a perfectly prepared or powdered slope – surrounded by glittery white snow, snow-covered evergreen trees and happy vibes from fellow skiers.
+The beauty, the clean air, the adrenaline, the wonderful paradox of feeling completely physically exhausted and invigorated!
+If the sky is clear and my family is there as well – bonus.
+That’s how it always is and has been at Alpe di Siusi, where we’re headed this weekend.
+It has been three years since I last went skiing, however, as there are other favourite activities to balance as well, such as moving to Singapore two years ago.
+The fact that I’m travelling to the Dolomites from the tropics only adds to the magic, though, haha.
+All week leading up to the holiday, I’m as excited as I was 21 years ago, when my family and I first discovered the splendour of the largest high-altitude alpine meadow in Europe.
 There are so many wonderful ski resorts around the globe – I’ve been to a fair amount and am eager to explore more, such as some of the ones located a train-ride away from Tokyo.
 Yet, with its serene tranquility, winter fairytale beauty and südtiroler Gemütlichkeit, not to mention all of the many seasons’ worth of happy, fun memories stored in every piste and Hütte gracing the meadow, Alpe di Siusi has a special place in my heart.
 I’ll always want to return for the peace of mind and the thrill of it.
 Good to be going there now – with my favourite people, one of whom, S, is experiencing the place as well as skiing for the first time ever.
 Well, and he has been working on 4 different continents within the past month, while the 3 others, my parents and brother, are usually half the world away from me.
-Oh, and then there’s my newly reconstructed acl and repaired meniscus – and feeling confident I can ski safely with them.
+The icing on the cake is my newly reconstructed acl and repaired meniscus – and feeling completely confident that I can ski safely with them.
 We’ve been to the nature reserve Seiser Alm maybe 15 or 16 times in total, staying at different hotel, but most often at Alpenhotel Panorama.
-I think there’s a little piece of each of our hearts hidden in the soul of that hotel.
-Located at the top of a slope, it is only accessed via foot, mountain bike, ski lift or its own few vehicles picking up guests and supplies from the foot of the slope.
+There’s a little piece of each of our hearts stored in the soul of that hotel.
+Located at the top of a slope, it is only accessible via foot, mountain bike, ski lift or its own few vehicles picking up guests and supplies from the foot of the slope.
 Adding to its charm.
 Over the years, we’ve seen it undergo improvements – new charming rooms and stylish features popping up, an added spa and swimming pool in the basement with skylights, a new cosy lounge with a fireplace off the lobby, continually improved, primarily local, nourishing gourmet food and delicious wine menus.
 The original impeccable service, cheerful ambiance and lavender-scented cleaning products remain unchanged.
-Along with the little pieces of our hearts, innumerable happy family memories are stored in the rooms, bars, restaurants and grounds of this place.
-My brother and I have been kids, teenagers and college students here; my parents have been able to relax and recharge completely here; we’ve all brought our best friends at various stages of our lives along, and my grandparents came along 20 years ago as well.
-We’ve even been here in the summer as well, when everything I was green and fragrant and I read and felt like Heidi.
+Along with the little pieces of our hearts, innumerable happy family memories fill the rooms, bars, restaurants and grounds of this place.
+My brother and I have been kids, teenagers and college students here; my parents have been able to relax and recharge completely here; we’ve all brought our best friends at various stages of our lives along, and my grandparents came once as well, 20 years ago.
+We even experienced the place in summer once, when everything I was green and fragrant and I read and felt like Heidi.
 This time around, it’s just the five of us going.
 We will have time to really talk, laugh, have fun, relax, be active.
-S is in Miami all week and will fly into Munich on Friday, where he will stay with a good German friend of mine (we used to live together in Shoreditch) and her boyfriend, who are expecting a baby boy.
+S is in Miami all week and will fly into Munich on Friday, where he will stay with a good German friend of mine (we used to live together in Shoreditch) and her boyfriend.
 Saturday morning, I’ll then touch there and have time for a quick cup of coffee with them, pad my friend on her pregnant belly and give her a packet of cute baby clothes, before S and I are catching a train to Innsbruch, to where my dad drive from his office in Erfurt and my mum will fly from Denmark.
 My brother will be joining on Sunday. 💙❄️ All of this runs through my head on Monday morning, when I, after an early barre class and a busy morning at the office, eat my lunch while checking the gorgeous weather report on dolomitisuperski.com.
 It suddenly occurs to me that we are going this week.
 That powerful combination of looking forward to something you know and love so much – and then those new aspects and combinations added as well!!
-I’ve booked private ski lessons for S and am so excited to find out what he’ll make of it.
+I’ve booked private ski lessons for S and am so excited to discover what he’ll make of it.
 I am pretty sure he will be good, seeing as he is generally very positive, patience and physical as well as mentally well-balanced, haha.
 But you never know – skiing is tough in the beginning, especially when you learn as an adult.
 Either way, it will be blissful just to be in the mountains; I know he’ll like that.
 I CANNOT WAIT.
 YES, I CAN WAIT.
 It’s funny with these things – I feel so lucky and priviliged to be able to do what I love most in the world, with the people I love most in the world.
 (So much so that I am nervous something bad will happen to prevent the trip from happening.)

 5 Days in Singapore.
 Leading up to the weekend, these exciting things happen: